saeishima-sell/portfolio/README.md

 ## Project Overview

 This is my first portfolio :hatching_chick:
-I created this Landing page while researching how to use tools like **GitHub GitKraken** .
+I created this Landing page while researching how to use tools like **GitHub, GitKraken**.

+I have learned a lot by working on this page such as Flexbox and Grid.
+BEM methodology etc...

 ## Teck Stack